We know that the idea of taking your baby to the beach for the first time can be exciting, as well as intimidating.

 How can I prevent aggressive reactions?

-• If your pet is a dog, train him.
+If your pet is a dog, train him.
 Although you might think training is unnecessary, it will make him more stable, predictable, and less likely to hurt your child.

-• If you have the chance, show your pet one of your baby’s used garments so that he can smell it.
+If you have the chance, show your pet one of your baby’s used garments so that he can smell it.
 Do this before he gets to know him, so he can get used to his smell.

-• Pets are unpredictable and our little ones can be spontaneous too.
+Pets are unpredictable and our little ones can be spontaneous too.
 Therefore, always be present and alert when your pet and your baby are in the same room together.

-• If you notice any aggression against your little one, reprimand your pet immediately.
+If you notice any aggression against your little one, reprimand your pet immediately.

-• If you have a cat, put a net over your baby’s crib to avoid unsupervised visits.
+If you have a cat, put a net over your baby’s crib to avoid unsupervised visits.

 Generally, your baby will be at a comfortable temperature wearing one additional layer of clothing than you have on.
 However, every baby is different.
 Therefore, it’s important to check if your baby is comfortable: touch his neck, back, or chest to do so.
-His hands and feet are not a good indicator of his body temperature because his circulatory system has not finished developing and blood circulates more in the central organs than in the extremities.
+His hands and feet are not a good indicator of his body temperature because his circulatory system is still developing and blood circulates more in the central organs than in the extremities.
 If you notice your baby is sweating or his skin feels hot, remove a layer of clothing.
 Check his temperature a few minutes later to see if he is cooler.
-On the other hand, if you feel your baby cold is when you touch him, add a layer of clothing.
+On the other hand, if you feel your baby is cold when you touch him, add a layer of clothing.
 It’s best to dress your little one with more thin layers than very thick clothes.
 Not only is it more comfortable, it also helps to maintain his body heat isolated!